codingwatching/UdonMinecraft/README.md

 - Unity 2018.4.20f1

 ### Installation
+1. Download the git repository into a folder named UdonMinecraft.
-1. Add the UdonMinecraft git folder as a new project to Unity Hub.
+2. Add the UdonMinecraft folder as a Unity project to Unity Hub.
+3. Make sure the project is set to use Unity 2018.4.20f1.
 2. Open the project and let it build all local files.
-3. have fun!
+3. Have fun!

 ## Made by Markcreator